When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 NFL Football in Arizona

-The Cardinals are sure to be the subject of some action when legal sportsbetting makes its way to Arizona.
+The Cardinals are sure to be the subject of some action now that legal sports betting has made its way to Arizona.
 Check out our guide to the best Arizona Cardinals sports betting promo codes to get started.

-College football is also super popular in Arizona.
-The rivalry between the Arizona State Sun Devils and the Arizona Wildcats is one of the fiercest and longest running in the whole country.
+College sports (especially football) are also super popular in Arizona.
+The rivalry between the Arizona State Sun Devils and the Arizona Wildcats is one of the fiercest and longest-running in the whole country.